noob-Engle/i3wm-kali/README.md

 ```
 after the script is done reboot and select i3 (top right corner) on the login screen

+you can put your favourite address into the .wallpaper folder

+The image name can be changed to `panda.png`, which can be customised

 | cmd                     | Description            |